U.S. Energy Information Administration logo

 Quick Facts

-• By capacity, the Grand Coulee Dam on Washington's Columbia River is the largest power plant in the United States and the ninth-largest hydroelectric power plant in the world.
-In 2023, it supplied about 15.6 million megawatthours of electricity to 8 western states and parts of Canada.
+• By capacity, the Grand Coulee Dam on Washington's Columbia River is the largest power plant in the United States and one of the largest hydroelectric power plants in the world.
+In 2024, it supplied about 15.4 million megawatthours of electricity to 8 western states and Canada.

 • Washington has the fifth-largest crude oil refining capacity in the nation and can process a combined total of almost 650,000 barrels of crude oil per day at the state's 5 refineries.

-• In 2021, Washington consumed less natural gas than about half of the states and, by volume, less per capita than all but four other states and the District of Columbia.
+• Washington consumes less natural gas than over half of the states and uses less per capita than all but four states.
 The largest share of the state's natural gas comes from Canada, either directly or through the state of Idaho.

-• Washington is part of the West Coast Electric Highway, and more than 90,200 battery electric vehicles are registered in the state, the fourth-most in the nation.
-As of February 2024, Washington had more than 2,150 electric vehicle charging locations and more than 5,950 charging ports.
+• Washington is part of the West Coast Electric Highway, and has nearly 146,000 battery electric vehicles registered, the fourth most in the nation.
+As of February 2025, Washington had almost 2,500 public electric vehicle charging locations, the sixth-highest in the nation.

 More Data & Analysis in Washington